en

 A History of the World in Numbers

-This title spans the early civilizations of man, from the plains of Mesopotamia and the Indus Empire, through to the modern day.
-The numbers dictate the topic of each entry, shining a light on each subject, from the development of early writing in China or the number of Brodie helmets issued in World War One.
+A History of the World in Numbers will span the early civilizations of man, from the plains of Mesopotamia and the Indus Empire, right through to the modern day.
+The numbers, statistics and figures will dictate the topic of each entry, shining a light on each subject, whether it's the development of early writing in China or the number of Brodie helmets issued in World War One.

 Auteursrechteigenaar